digitranslab/jumpstart/docs/versioned_docs/version-2.5.0/tutorial/app-menu-options.md

 ## Clone app

-Any application created on ToolJet can be cloned using the `Clone app` option.
+Any application created on JumpStart can be cloned using the `Clone app` option.
 The cloned application is the exact copy of the original app except that the user will have to re-enter the datasource credentials in cloned app.

 ## Export app